Want to learn more about ceramics and pottery?

-Now that Charade and I have established our studio at Rahu Road we are keen to start classes and specialised workshops.
+Now that Charade and I have established our studio at Rahu Road Pottery, we are keen to teach classes and specialised workshops.
+See Rahu Road Pottery Website for more information.

 I am happy to travel around the country to teach workshops and so if you or your pottery club are keen then please get in touch – here’s a sample of some of the topics I can cover.